frederic-perez/AmE-dictionary/data/dictionary.md

 __tenon__
 __tense__ _adj_ :two::hammer:
 __tensile__ _adj_ _Tensile cable._
+__tent-pole__ _n_ (tentpole) A program or film that supports the financial performance of a film studio or television network.
+It is an analogy for the way a strong central pole provides a stable structure to a tent.
+A tent-pole film may be expected to support the sale of tie-in merchandise. _A summer-season tent-pole._
 __tentative__
 __tenterhooks__
 __tenuous__ _adj_ :four: Having litthe substance or strength; thin; weak.